Management of depression: Psychotherapy and behavior therapy

 The effect of psychotherapy on patient and clinician rated improvement as well as on revision rates have declined steadily from the 1970s.

 A systematic review of data comparing low-intensity CBT (such as guided self-help by means of written materials and limited professional support, and website-based interventions) with usual care found that patients who initially had more severe depression benefited from low-intensity interventions at least as much as less-depressed patients.

+A smartphone application designed to treat depression using the principles of Cognitive Behavioral Therapy, named Rejoyn, was approved by the US FDA in 2024.

 For the treatment of adolescent depression, one published study found that CBT without medication performed no better than a placebo, and significantly worse than the antidepressant fluoxetine.
 However, the same article reported that CBT and fluoxetine outperformed treatment with only fluoxetine.
 Combining fluoxetine with CBT appeared to bring no additional benefit in two different studies or, at the most, only marginal benefit, in a fourth study.

 Behavior therapy for depression is sometimes referred to as behavioral activation.
 In addition, behavioral activation appears to take less time and lead to longer lasting change.
 Two well-researched treatment manuals include Social skills training for depression and Behavioral activation treatment for depression.
+A meta-analysis from 2023 showed that behavioral activation have a clinically meaningful effect on depression.

 Emotionally focused therapy, founded by Sue Johnson and Les Greenberg in 1985, treats depression by identifying and processing underlying emotions.
 The treatment manual, Facilitating emotional change, outlines treatment techniques.
+This kind of therapy assumes that our emotions have a strong connection to our sense of identity.
+It believes that if we are able to foster and understand our emotions, our sense of identity will be healed as a result.

 Acceptance and commitment therapy (ACT), a mindfulness form of CBT, which has its roots in behavior analysis, also demonstrates that it is effective in treating depression, and can be more helpful than traditional CBT, especially where depression is accompanied by anxiety and where it is resistant to traditional CBT.